roblevay/T2765/Lab4 Storage.md

 # 🧪 3.
 SQL Server – Restore from BACPAC  (Step-by-Step)
 ---

-## 📦 Step 1 – Export AdventureWorks to BACPAC
+## 📦 Step 1 – Export AdventureWorksLT to BACPAC

-1. In SSMS, right-click the `AdventureWorksDW` database.
+1. In SSMS, right-click the `AdventureWorksLT` database.
 2. Choose **Tasks > Export Data-tier Application**.
 3. Select **Export to a BACPAC file**.
-4. Save it to `C:\Dest\AdventureWorksDW.bacpac`.
+4. Save it to `C:\Dest\AdventureWorksLT.bacpac`.

 ---

 ## 📥 Step 2 – Import the BACPAC to a New Database

 1. In SSMS, right-click **Databases** > **Import Data-tier Application**.
-2. Choose the file `C:\Dest\AdventureWorksDW.bacpac`.
+2. Choose the file `C:\Dest\AdventureWorksLT.bacpac`.
-3. Name the new database: `AwDWCopyFromBacPac`.
+3. Name the new database: `AwLTCopyFromBacPac`.
 4. Set the destination Data file path and Log file path to `C:\Dest`.
 5. Finish the wizard.